 Mary Foote Henderson and Meridian Hill Park

 Statues in Meridian Hill Park When Meridian Hill Park opened in October 1936 there were five memorials in the park.
-Mary Foote Henderson was influential in getting a park placed in the neighborhood and advocated for funds for the park construction for more than 20 years.
-After she died in 1931 many people, including the…
+Mary Foote Henderson was influential in getting a park placed in the…

 Theodore Roosevelt Island